siganberg/ncsender-plugin-rapidchangesolo/latest_release.md

 ## What's Changed

-### ✨ Initial Release
+### ✨ New Features
-- Simple rapid tool change workflow for manual tool changers
+- Initial release of RapidChangeSolo plugin for OrcaSlicer
-- Machine coordinate display
+- Auto Swap mode for automatic filament changes between models
-- Step control and jog control integration
+- Manual mode for user-controlled filament swapping
-- Single pocket (X/Y) positioning
+- Load/unload modal dialogs with long-press confirmation for safety
-- Orientation and direction settings
+- Support for up to 4 filament slots with independent control